-On September 12, 2016, as amended on September 26, Windham Solar LLC and Allco Finance Limited (together, "Allco") petitioned the FERC to pursue an enforcement action under the Public Utility Regulatory Policies Act of 1978 ("PURPA") against the Connecticut Public Utilities Regulatory Authority ("CT PURA").
-This petition is Allco's third petition for enforcement filed against Connecticut within the past year.
-Allco states that this petition is the result of the final decision by CT PURA, on August 24, 2016, denying Windham's petition for a power purchase agreement ("PPA") for various solar facilities that are 1 to 2 megawatts in size.
-Allco seeks a FERC order declaring invalid, and to enforce PURPA against CT PURA to invalidate and permanently enjoin, Connecticut's rules, which prevented Allco from securing the PPAs.
+On November 22, in response to the Petition of Windham Solar LLC and Allco Finance Limited (together, "Allco") requesting the FERC pursue an enforcement action under the Public Utility Regulatory Policies Act of 1978 ("PURPA") against the Connecticut Public Utilities Regulatory Authority ("CT PURA"), the FERC issued a "Notice of Intent Not to Act and Declaratory Order".72 As previously reported, this petition was Allco's third petition for enforcement filed against Connecticut within the past year.
+Allco stated that this petition was the result of the final decision by CT PURA, on August 24, 2016, denying Windham's petition for a power purchase agreement ("PPA") for various solar facilities that are 1 to 2 megawatts in size.
+Allco also sought a FERC order declaring invalid, and enforcing PURPA against CT PURA by invalidating and permanently enjoining, Connecticut's rules, which Allco asserted prevents it from securing the PPAs.